ReyRey795/WGU-D276-Portfolio/README.md

 ## Current Status

-**Current focus:** Career Goals page
+**Current focus:** Styling and presentation

-The résumé and cover letter pages now contain their required HTML and JavaScript elements.
-Development is continuing with the Career Goals page and its required local media and contact form.
+The résumé, cover letter, and career goals pages now contain their required HTML, JavaScript, media, and form elements.

+The next phase of development focuses on creating a consistent visual design across the website while preserving the required functionality.

 ## Development Approach